jneem/jekyll-now/_posts/tikz/merge.md

 \draw[->] (b) -- node[below] {\tt s} ++ (m);
 ```

-Instead of saying that `pr = qs`, a mathematician (or, at least, one who likes
+Instead of saying that `pr = qs`, a mathematician (or anyone who wants
 to sound fancy) would say that the diagram above *commutes*.

 Here is an example of a merge: